susanneferschl/da-sql-api-project-group-2_sf/README.md

   b.
 Complete EDA following your hypotheses and clearly outline your findings (either that everything is as expected or any unexpected results).

 ### Deliverables
-1. Clean and structured .ipynb Notebook containing the (well-documented) code to connect to database as well as API as well as the required EDA part.
+1. Clean and structured .ipynb notebook containing the (well-documented) code to connect to database as well as API as well as the required EDA part.
-2. 10-minutes technical presentation to your colleagues, presenting the results of your data exploration and answering your hypotheses.
+2. ~10-minutes technical presentation (eg. via google slides) to your colleagues, presenting the results of your data exploration and answering your hypotheses.

+**And:**
 **Keep in mind that your API calls are limited!**
+**When possible, separate code calling the API from other code working on the data.**